DREAM-ODA-OS/EOxClient/readme.md

     grunt server
     ```

-    and point your browser of port 9000 of your computer.
+    and point your browser to port 9000 of the machine where the grunt is running.

 If you managed to reach this the last step you can start to hack the code.
 The browser view refreshes itself automatically reflecting the code changes made.